LibraSun/Hubitat/Drivers/ColorTile/README.md

 **DEPLOYMENT**
 For best results, install (if necessary) and open the built-in Mirror app to link one or more attributes (e.g. Switch or Level) of a device you would like ColorTile to follow.
 Because the Mirror app does not include button-capable devices, you may need to create separate rules to automatically transmit button events to ColorTile as they occur.
 Next, include the new ColorTile device to an existing Hubitat (Classic) Dashboard as an Attribute tile, selecting the "Tile Output" attribute.
+Hint: If the "Tile Output" attribute is missing from the drop-down list, go press "On" on the ColorTile device's details page.

 **DASHBOARD LAYOUT**
 The size and placement of your new ColorTile is entirely up to your imagination, but certain adjustments must be made for the ColorTile to look its best on your Dashboard: